disk91/WioLoRaWANFieldTester/doc/UserGuide.md

 - **Distance:** The distance (in km) to the different hotspots having received the message from the device.
 This displays the min and max distance.

 ## Lock Screen Mode

 From version 1.10, you can lock the keys and switch the screen off when mapping, this is useful when your device is in a pocket or a bag.
 You must be in one of the graph screen and one of the Auto mode (including Max rate).
-- To lock the keys, hold the 5 directions button and within a second, clic on the top button located on the right side.
+- To **lock the keys**, hold the 5 directions button and within a second, clic on the top button located on the right side.
 A red line will appear on top of the screen to confirm keys are locked. release the 5 direction button.
-- To lock the keys and switch screen off, you do the same with the top button located on the center.
+- To lock the keys and **switch screen off**, you do the same with the top button located on the center.
 The screen will switch off.

 To unlock the keys, just repeat the same operation.